Sheol: Interpretation

 The origins of the concept of Sheol are debated.
-The general characteristics of an afterlife such as Sheol were not unique to the ancient Israelites; the Babylonians had a similar underworld called Aralu, and the Greeks had one known as Hades.
+The general characteristics of an afterlife such as Sheol were not unique to the ancient Israelites; the Babylonians had a similar underworld called Aralu, the Egyptians Duat, and the Greeks had one known as Hades.
 As such, it is assumed that the early Israelites believed that the grave of family, or tribe, all united into one, collectively unified "grave", and that this is what the Biblical Hebrew term Sheol refers to: the common grave of humans.
 Therefore, the family tomb is the central concept in understanding biblical views of the afterlife.
 It is "not mere sentimental respect for the physical remains that is...the motivation for the practice, but rather an assumed connection between proper sepulture and the condition of happiness of the deceased in the afterlife".

 Wojciech Kosior has argued that "Sheol" in the Hebrew Bible refers to an underworld deity.
 Some additional support for this hypothesis comes from the ancient Near Eastern literary materials.
-It has been proposed that Sheol is the Hebrew derivative of Shuwala (Akkadian: 𒋗𒉿𒆷 šu-wa-la), an underworld goddess of Hurrian origin, attested in Hattusa in Anatolia, Emar and Ugarit in Syria, and Ur in Mesopotamia, often alongside other underworld deities such as Allani or Ugur.
+It has been proposed that Sheol is the Hebrew derivative of Shuwala (𒋗𒉿𒆷, šu-wa-la), an underworld goddess of Hurrian origin, attested in Hattusa in Anatolia, Emar and Ugarit in Syria, and Ur in Mesopotamia, often alongside other underworld deities such as Allani or Ugur.
 According to Assyriologist Lluis Feliu, a connection between Sheol and Shuwala is "possible, but not certain."
 Edward Lipiński regards this connection as proven.
 Some scholars argue that Sheol understood anthropomorphically fits the semantic complex of the other ancient Near Eastern death deities such as Nergal, Ereshkigal or Mot.

 The Second Temple Period wrought several radical theological changes within the Israelite population and marked the transition from Israelite religion to modern Judaism.
 The idea of Sheol underwent extensive modification and became widely diversified, with a newfound plethora of interpretations.
 With the codification of Rabbinical Judaism and the Talmud, Jewish theology concerning the afterlife had largely abandoned the concept of a single destination for all humankind after death.
 It adopted the more recognizable model, which espoused a place of reward for the righteous and punishment for the wicked called Gehinnom.
 Subsequently, Sheol and the related terms Abaddon, Bor, Shakhat, and others were reduced to synonyms for this realm of punishment.

 Mandaeism

-In Mandaeism, the World of Darkness (i.e., the underworld) is sometimes referred to as Sheol (šiul) in the Ginza Rabba and other Mandaean scriptures.
+In Mandaeism, the World of Darkness (i.e., the underworld) is sometimes referred to as Sheol in the Ginza Rabba and other Mandaean scriptures.